 This concept note is intended as a comprehensive support document to our comments on the Consultation paper.
 After examining net-neutrality in the Indian context, the concept note outlines two distinct academic research papers - the first concerns an economic model aimed at addressing the question of incentives for ISPs to expand their infrastructural capacities in the absence of net-neutrality, and the second focuses on whether legislative or regulatory action is need to limit the ability of TSPs/ISPs to interfere with OTT content that is transmitted over their networks.
-Following this, the concept note argues in favor of incorporating an "application-agnostic" rule into regulatory frameworks surrounding net-neutrality.
-A few existing foreign legislations that impart legal force to the principles of net-neutrality are examined next, namely legislations from Chile, Netherlands, Slovenia, Brazil and the United States of America.
+A few existing foreign legislations that impart legal force to the principles of net-neutrality are examined next, namely legislations from Chile, European Union, Netherlands, Slovenia, Brazil and the United States of America.
 The concept note then summarizes two relevant judgments by the Supreme Court of India, where the Court discusses the idea of spectrum as a natural resource and the State's obligation to envision non-discriminatory methods for their distribution and alienation.
 Lastly, zero-rated service platforms are examined from a competition law perspective.